-In a Master franchise model, you essentially purchase the rights to a geographic area i.e., Austin Texas or even larger market, and find franchise owners for that specific area that you will support.
-In return you are compensated by a % of the initial franchise fee and ongoing royalties.
+In a Master franchise model, you essentially purchase the rights to a geographic area i.e., Austin Texas, or an even larger market, and find franchise owners for that specific area that you will support.
+In return, you are compensated by a % of the initial franchise fee and ongoing royalties.

 Option #3: Investor / Semi-Passive Model